The Department of Black and Latino Studies

 Video streaming of the event is available on C-Span.

 Henken has promoted scholarly and cultural exchanges with Cuba through Tulane University’s Cuban and Caribbean Studies Institute and the non-profit cultural exchange group CubaNOLA Arts Collective.
 In the mid-1990s, he worked for Catholic Social Services in Mobile, Alabama, helping to resettle Cuban refugees from the U.S. Naval Station at Guantánamo Bay.

 Henken lives in the Washington Heights neighborhood of New York City with his wife Tasia and their dog Molly.
 He travels as frequently as he can to Cuba, having visited nearly 20 times since 1997.
 However, his last, extremely fruitful visit in April 2011 - during which he interviewed scores of bloggers and private entrepreneurs - did not end very well!

 Travelling to Cuba yourself?

-Click here to download Professor Henken's underground guide to the island, "Notes from the Underground."
+Click here to download Professor Henken's (now slightly outdated) underground guide to the island, "Notes from the Underground."